Cocaine ring 'fixer' Peter Hannigan loses appeal

 The court reached the same conclusion in the case of Hannigan's accomplice 56-year-old Philip Grange, from Nottingham, who is serving an 18-year sentence.

-The men's trial had heard how the gang packed the drugs into furniture and boxes addressed to fictitious military personnel.'Trial unfair'
+The men's trial had heard how the gang packed the drugs into furniture and boxes addressed to fictitious military personnel.

-Cumbria Police seized the haul when it went through Harwich Docks in 2008.
+The haul was seized when it went through Harwich Docks in 2008.

 It followed an extensive operation, during which officers travelled to the continent and used covert film to uncover the gang.